easytransac/EasyTransac-WooCommerce/readme.txt

 = 1.3 =
 * Cancel button redirects back to the cart.
 * The cart is only emptied when the payment is completed.
-* Refund support removed: EasyTransac API doesn't support partial refund nor WooCommerce supports full refund only.
+* Refund support removed: EasyTransac API doesn\'t support partial refund nor WooCommerce supports full refund only.
 Refund can still be done via the EasyTransac back office.

 = 1.2 =
 * Support for non-HTTPS websites.